WotLK Classic Beast Mastery Hunter Guide

 Trolls are a strong PvE choice, but ultimately are worse than Orcs.
-Berserking is a strong offensive cooldown, but requires you to use it after taking damage for optimal usage.
-When used optimally, this is actually a very strong cooldown.
-Beast Slaying is powerful while leveling, but is only useful for a handful of bosses in raids and dungeons.
+Berserking is a strong offensive cooldown, and Beast Slaying is powerful while leveling, but is only useful for a handful of bosses in raids and dungeons.
 Bow Specialization is also quite strong, but only if you are using a bow.
-Luckily, you will use a bow for a large portion of the time in TBC.
+Unfortunately, you will not use a bow for most of Wrath in PvE.
 Throwing Specialization and Regeneration are both ultimately negligible and should not influence your choice of race.

-- Blood Fury is a 2-minute cooldown that increases your Attack Power by 282 (at level 70) for 15 seconds, but also reduces healing effects on you by 50% during that time.
+- Blood Fury is a 2-minute cooldown that increases your Attack Power for 15 seconds.

 - Command increases your pet damage dealt by 5%.

-Orc is the dominant race choice for both PvP and PvE as a Marksmanship Hunter.
-Hardiness is an incredibly powerful racial and can change the outcome of any fight where you resist a stun, especially against Rogues.
-Command provides a strong damage bonus to your pet, which is what makes Orc so powerful in PvE with how strong pets are for Hunters in TBC.
-Blood Fury is also a great DPS cooldown now that the AP applies to ranged attacks as well in TBC.
+Orc is the dominant race choice for both PvP and PvE as a Beast Mastery Hunter.
+Hardiness is a decent racial in PvP, as Hunters are susceptible to being bursted down in a single stun.
+Command provides a strong damage bonus to your pet, which is what makes Orc so powerful in PvE with how strong pets are for Hunters in Wrath.
+Blood Fury is also a great DPS cooldown now that the boosts both you and your pet.